the-events-calendar/event-tickets/readme.txt

 * Fix - Update file path in the docblocks of the templates for The Events Calendar new views.
 [ET-713]
 * Fix - Hitting enter in the tickets form changes ticket quantities.
 [ETP-43]
 * Fix - Add theme compatibility for the AR Modal by adding theme identifying body CSS classes.
 [ETP-156]
+* Fix - When Classic Editor plugin is activated, prevent ticket availability AJAX errors by temporarily disabling the AJAX requests.
+[ET-730]

 = [4.11.3.1] 2020-02-11 =